5th Congress of the Russian Social Democratic Labour Party: Naming dispute

 Another controversy erupted over the naming of the Congress.
 The Bolsheviks referred to the meeting as the "Fifth Congress".
 One delegate, Fyodor Dan, opposed this naming.
 In 1905 the Bolsheviks had held a "Third Party Congress", which the Mensheviks and the Bund didn't recognize as an official party meeting.
 Therefore, they objected to the 1907 meeting being designated the "Fifth Congress".
 Bundist delegate L. G. Shapiro proposed the name "London Congress of the Russian Social Democratic Labour Party", which was adopted.

 Election

-Although the Congress saw several victories for the Bolsheviks, in the elections to the Central Committee and the editorial board of the party newspaper Sotsial-Demokrat neither of the Russian factions won a majority.
+Although the Congress saw several victories for the Bolsheviks, in the elections to the 5th Central Committee and the editorial board of the party newspaper Sotsial-Demokrat neither of the Russian factions won a majority.
 The Polish and Latvian Social Democrats, who were troubled by the Bolshevik-Menshevik division, supported both sides at various times.
-The newly elected Central Committee had twelve full members and 22 alternate members;
+The newly elected Central Committee had twelve full members and 22 alternate members.
+Two Bundists were included in the Central Committee at a later stage, Raphael Abramovitch and Mikhail Liber.

 The elected Central Committee was sharply divided along factional lines, and could not function as a unified party leadership.
 At the end of the congress, the Bolshevik delegates elected a Bolshevik Centre led by Lenin.

-Two Bundists were included in the Central Committee at a later stage, Raphael Abramovitch and Mikhail Liber.